Werckmeister Harmonies: Cast

-Reception
+Reception and legacy

+Critical response

 Werckmeister Harmonies received critical acclaim.
-Based on 56 reviews, Rotten Tomatoes reports a 98% approval rating, with an average score of 8.5/10.
+Metacritic, which uses a weighted average, assigned the a score of 93 out of 100, based on 9 critics, indicating "universal acclaim".
+Based on 58 reviews, Rotten Tomatoes reports a 97% approval rating, with an average score of 9.1/10.
 The website's critics consensus reads, "Mesmerizingly lovely and thematically thought-provoking, Werckmeister Harmonies adds another indelible achievement to Bela Tarr's fascinating filmography."

 Lawrence van Gelder of The New York Times called the film "elusive" and argued that it "beckons filmgoers who complain about the vapidity of Hollywood movie making and yearn for a film to ponder and debate."
 David Sterritt, writing for the Christian Science Monitor, awarded it a full four stars, remarking, "Tarr wants to stir the imagination and awaken the conscience of his audience rather than divert us with easy entertainment."

+Legacy

-In a 2016 poll by BBC, the film was listed as one of the top 100 films since 2000 (56th position).
+In a 2016 BBC poll of the best films since 2000, the film was placed 56th.

 Film critic Roger Ebert described the movie as "unique and original", writing that it "feels as much like cinéma vérité as the works of Frederick Wiseman."
 He went on to add the film to his "Great Movies" collection in 2007.

 In the 2012 British Film Institute's decennial Sight & Sound poll, ten critics and five directors voted Werckmeister Harmonies among their ten favorite films — placing it 171st in the critics' poll and 132nd in the directors' poll.
-It also ranks 58th on a 2016 BBC poll of the best films since 2000.
+In the 2022 critics' poll, it was ranked 243rd.

 In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 316.

 Home video

 The only home video release for a long time in Region 1 (U.S. and Canada) was released by Facets, and had gone out of print.
-However The Criterion Collection released the film on 4K, Blu-ray, and DVD formats on April 16, 2024.
-On the 18th of November 2024 Curzon released it in 4K for Region 2 (UK, Europe, Japan, and the Middle East).
-Curzon also includes it their Béla Tarr | A Curzon Collection - Limited Edition boxset which released on the 2nd of December 2024.
+The restored version was released by The Criterion Collection on 4K, Blu-ray, and DVD formats on 16 April 2024.
+On 18 November 2024 Curzon released it in 4K for Region 2 (UK, Europe, Japan, and the Middle East).
+Curzon also included it their Béla Tarr | A Curzon Collection - Limited Edition boxset which released on 2 December 2024.

 Restoration

-Film at Lincoln Center (FLC) announced a new 4K restoration of Werckmeister Harmonies, opening 26 May 2023, in the Walter Reade Theater.
+The movie was restored in 4K resolution by National Film Institute Hungary and Cinegrell in 2022.
+Film at Lincoln Center (FLC) announced the new restoration of Werckmeister Harmonies, opening 26 May 2023, in the Walter Reade Theater.